 Exactly like any other client, your child has to take an active part in their hypnotherapy and be willing to use the techniques between the sessions.
 The fact that you see a problem or want them to do things differently is not enough.
 You may also have to change the ways you do some things as a family to support the changes your child is trying to make.
 But if you are willing to do this and they are genuinely open to the idea of change, then hypnotherapy may be what you are both looking for.

 There are some specific considerations when working with young people, especially around safety and confidentiality.
 Because of this, I would always book a free information session as a first step.
 Booking an information session does not commit you to going ahead with hypnotherapy.
 It does offer a chance for your family to find out more about hypnosis, and for us decide if I am likely to be able to help.

 If you do decide to go ahead with therapy, the number of sessions required varies depending on the nature and history of the problem, the age of the child, and many other factors.
 But it's usually around four to six.

 Children's TV and books sometimes give some very strange ideas about hypnosis.
 If you or your child has concerns about it you are welcome to contact me.
 Or you could use a use a CD first, to allow your child to experience relaxation techniques in the security of their own home.

 Age limits for hypnotherapy

 Hypnosis can be used with quite young children, but I work only with older children (approx. 10+) and teenagers.
-If your child is under 13 years of age the General Data Protection Regulation says I must be able to verify their date of birth as well as obtain written consent to work with them.
+I need your written consent to work with your child, and if they are under 13 years of age the General Data Protection Regulation says I must be able to verify their date of birth as well.

 If it's possible that your child's problems are connected with a medical condition, it's wise to get that ruled out before seeing a therapist of any kind.
 Otherwise, or afterwards, please contact me for more information.